Capital One offers two miles earning credit cards that have some pretty neat benefits.

 Capital One also offers the Capital One VentureOne Rewards Credit Card for those of us that may end up a tad less excited about paying an annual fee.

 It has a lower miles earning rate of unlimited 1.25 miles per dollar spent on every purchase, every day.

-It also offers a sign-up bonus that is much lower: 20,000 bonus miles after spending $500 on purchases within the first three months from opening an account.
+It also offers a sign-up bonus that is much lower: 20,000 bonus miles once you spend $500 on purchases within the first 3 months from account opening.

 This no annual fee version of the card also has some cool benefits you’ll want to know about.

 Top benefits you should know about

 If you want to get either the Capital One Venture Rewards Credit Card or the Capital One VentureOne Rewards Credit Card, here are the top benefits you should know about.

 Be aware, the benefits you receive for your card depends on what type of card you’re approved for.
 Capital One issues different levels of Visa and Mastercard account types depending on your credit profile.
 Each comes with different benefits.

 You can view a full listing of all potential Visa and Mastercard benefits by card type here.